loutlot/DIYMidiFighter/README.md

    This is for closing a lid, cheap to purchase at Aliexpress too with items above.

  - Some Cables for internal connetions
+   Better to have more than 3 colors
+ - Rubber feat * 4

 ## 3D Printing
 Check 2 stl files at [STL File](https://github.com/loutlot/DIYMidiFighter/tree/main/stl)